 - Add veggies.
 In a smaller, heatproof container, place the carrots, turnip, and water.
 Place a steamer rack on top of the meat and spices.
 Place the vegetable pot on top of the steamer rack.

 - Cook.
 Cook on high pressure for 15 minutes.
-Let is release pressure naturally for 10 minutes, and then release remaining pressure.
+Let's release pressure naturally for 10 minutes, and then release the remaining pressure.

 - Stir and serve.
 Remove vegetables and cut smaller if desired, and add back into the stew.